-Accessibility: The AIHW provides a variety of products that draw upon the National Non-Admitted associated Excel tables.
+The AIHW provides a variety of products that draw upon National Non-admitted Patient Emergency Department Care Database (NNAPEDCD) data.
+Published products available on the AIHW website include Australian hospital statistics, and associated Excel tables.

-Patient Emergency Department Care Database (NNAPEDCD) data.
-Published products available on the AlHW website include Australian hospital statistics, and annually in Australian hospital statistics (Chapter 5 and technical appendixes), available in hard copy or on the AIHW website.
+Interpretability: Supporting information on the quality and use of the NNAPEDCD are published annually in Australian hospital statistics (Chapter 5 and technical appendixes), available in hard copy or on the AlHW website.
 Readers are advised to read caveat information to ensure appropriate interpretation of the performance indicator.
 Supporting information includes discussion of coverage that might affect interpretation of the published data.
-Metadata information for the Non-Admitted Patient Emergency Department Care National Minimum Data Set (NAPEDC NMDS) are published in the AIHW's online metadata repository - METeOR, and the National health data dictionary.
+Metadata information for the Non-admitted patient emergency department care national minimum data set (NAPEDC NMDS)

+are published in the AIHW's online metadata repository, METeOR, and the

+National health data dictionary.